From the world’s highest minimum wage to world-famous castles, these are the most interesting facts about Luxembourg.

 5. For this reason, Luxembourg has been referred to as the “Gibraltar of the north”.

-8. Luxembourg’s prime minister, Xavier Bettel, is the first openly gay leader of the country and in 2015, he became the first serving EU leader to marry their same-sex partner.
+8. Luxembourg’s prime minister, Xavier Bettel became the first serving EU leader to marry a same-sex partner in 2015.

 9. Luxembourg only has one UNESCO World Heritage Site – the City of Luxembourg: its Old Quarters and Fortifications.